About the Journal

 ● Editors must evaluate manuscripts for their intellectual content without regard to the author’s race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

-● Editors must not disclose information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, and editor, as
+● Editors must not disclose information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, and the editor, as appropriate.

 ● Editors should use appropriate peer reviewers for papers by selecting people with sufficient expertise and avoiding those with conflicts of interest.